Learn CW (Morse Code) as a language

 1. The Farnsworth method

-This method makes use of the fact that the brain can decipher the dits and dahs at a high speed.
-The letters are sent at a fast speed and lots of space is left between each one so that the brain has increased recognition time.
-Some of the code tapes use 22 wpm for the letter speed and only shorten up the space to increase the speed.
+This method makes use of the fact that the brain can decipher the dits and dahs at high speed.
+The letters are sent at a fast speed, and lots of space is left between each one so that the brain has increased recognition time.
+Some of the code tapes use 22 wpm for the letter speed and only shorten the space to increase the speed.
 The Farnsworth method was first described in the late 50s and has become a standard way to learn CW.

 3. Morse Code Tapes